wingedrhino/DistroSetup/setup-helpers/Fedora/README.md

 # Fedora Setup

 I'm documenting the way I setup Fedora on my laptops.
-The base installation is Fedora 26 Xfce Spin.

-I use this for regular "browsing" and multimedia, software developnment and music production so those are the stuff I'll install.
-Eventually I shall separate use-cases into setup scripts but for now, I have a single setup.sh that does a whole lot of things.
+The base installation is Fedora 26 Xfce Spin, with added tools for software development, audio production, multimedia creation, general productivity and a better commandline experience.

 ## Pre-install Partition Setup